 Last Updated on Samuel Franklinby

 Learn the 3 best Escape From Tarkov maps for beginners and new players to set you up for success in the deadly multiplayer world of Tarkov.
-With over 500 hours of Tarkov (see my stats at the end of this page) I’m here to share my new player suggestions on which maps I’d specialise in if I was to start from scratch.
+With over 500 hours of Tarkov (see my Tarkov survivor stats at the end of this page) I’m here to share my new player suggestions on what is the best map to start on Tarkov and specialise in if I was to start from scratch.
+These suggestions can also be useful after a Tarkov wipe when you are looking to regain your stash value while answering the question of the best Tarkov map for beginners.

 3 – Customs